nickbabcock/OhmGraphite/README.md

 </configuration>
 ```

-- The app can be ran interactively by simply executing `OhmGraphite.exe`
+- The app can be ran interactively by simply executing `OhmGraphite.exe`.
+Executing as administrator will ensure all sensors are found.
 - To install the app `.\OhmGraphite.exe install`.
 The command will install OhmGraphite as a Windows service (so you can manage it with your favorite powershell commands or `services.msc`)
 - To start the app after installation: `.\OhmGraphite.exe start` or your favorite Windows service management tool